ArijZouaoui/Gender_Classification_CNN/README.md

 # Gender-detection-face-CNN

-### In this project, I used a convolutional neural network to classify faces based on the gender
+### In this project, I used a convolutional neural network to classify faces based on the gender.
 ---
 # Dataset